iddy-ani/codex/README.md

 ## Model Context Protocol (MCP)

-The Codex CLI can be configured to leverage MCP servers by defining an [`mcp_servers`](./codex-rs/config.md#mcp_servers) section in `~/.codex/config.toml`.
-It is intended to mirror how tools such as Claude and Cursor define `mcpServers` in their respective JSON config files, though the Codex format is slightly different since it uses TOML rather than JSON, e.g.:
+The ExpertGPT Codex CLI can be configured to leverage MCP servers by defining an [`mcp_servers`](./codex-rs/config.md#mcp_servers) section in `~/.codex/config.toml`.
+It is intended to mirror how tools such as Claude and Cursor define `mcpServers` in their respective JSON config files, though the ExpertGPT Codex format is slightly different since it uses TOML rather than JSON, e.g.:

 ```toml
 # IMPORTANT: the top-level key is `mcp_servers` rather than `mcpServers`.